 Clairvest may also use information with respect to recent transactions for valuation of private equity investments.
 When fair value is determined based on recent transaction information, this value is the most representative indication of fair value for a period of up to 12 months from the date of the investment.
-The fair value of corporate bonds, debentures or loans is primarily determined using a discounted cash flow technique.
+The fair value of term loans, debentures or loans is primarily determined using a discounted cash flow technique.
 This technique uses observable and unobservable inputs such as discount rates that take into account the risk associated with the investment as well as future cash flows.
-For those investments valued based on recent transactions and discounted cash flows, Clairvest has determined that there are no reasonable alternative assumptions that would change the fair value materially as at December 31, 2022.
+For those investments valued based on recent transactions and discounted cash flows, Clairvest has determined that there are no reasonable alternative assumptions that would change the fair value materially as at September 30, 2023.

-The Company's corporate investment portfolio was diversified across 21 investee companies in 11 industries as at December 31, 2022.
-The Company has considered current economic events and indicators in the valuation of its investee companies.
+The Company's corporate investment portfolio was diversified across 25 investee companies in 12 industries as at September 30, 2023.
+Additionally, the Company has fair value risk on its temporary investments as it holds marketable securities in its treasury portfolio.
+The Company has considered current economic events and indicators in the valuation of its investee companies and its temporary investments.